stangelid/milnet-sent/README.md

-# Multiple Instance Learning Networks for Fine-Grained Sentiment Analysis
+## Multiple Instance Learning Networks for Fine-Grained Sentiment Analysis

-This repository will soon be home to the code for the models proposed in our paper:
+This repository will soon store the implementations of the methods presented in our paper:

 > **Multiple Instance Learning Networks for Fine-Grained Sentiment Analysis**,<br/>
 > Stefanos Angelidis, Mirella Lapata.
 2017. <br/>